 All applicants will be notified by email as to whether they have been awarded a Bobcat Cares COVID-19 Relief Grant.
 This notification is expected to be sent approximately two weeks after the close of each semester’s application.

-If awarded a relief grant, can the funds be applied to my student account?
+If awarded an emergency grant, can the funds be applied to my student account?

-If your EFC is greater than $0, you have this option to apply funds by checking the appropriate opt in box on your application.
-If you do check the box, any funds awarded to you will first be applied to any outstanding charges on your student account with Student Business Services.
-After any funds are applied, any remaining funds will be sent to you via E-Refund or, if not signed up for E-Refund, mailed paper check.
+Yes, if you complete a Bobcat Cares Emergency Grant application.
+If you do, you have the option to apply funds by checking the appropriate opt in box on your application.
+By checking the box, any funds awarded to you will first be applied to any outstanding charges on your student account with Student Business Services.
+After any funds are applied, any remaining funds will be sent to you via E-Refund or, if not signed up for E-Refund. mailed paper check.

 If awarded a grant, how will the funds be sent to me?

 If you are awarded a relief grant, any funds not applied to your outstanding charges with Student Business Services will be sent either by: